ericclack/pygamezero_pacman/doc/part1.rst

 loaded your world from the text file.
 Each element in the list is a character at a specific location in your world.

-If this didn't work it could be that your code and level files are not in the right place.
+If this didn't work, and you didn't make any typos, it could be that your code and level files are not in the right place.
 Check that they are both in your :code:`mu_code` directory.

 How reading a file works
 ........................